JussSelenite/Story-Mode/README.md

 "Storymode" files - the recovered files of the original program.
 I got to save the .exe file, but some of the data are gone forever.
 "Story-Mode" files - the remake version.
 It's a multiple-choice story game (It's like Visual Novel, but no VIsuals?)
 "The Pictures" files - displaying the ASCII art used in the game.
-The original drawings made by me, I used a website (www.text-image.com) to convert them int ASCII art.
+The original drawings (except for the fox pic) are made by me, I used a website (www.text-image.com) to convert them int ASCII art.